 As expected, Halo is an exclusive title owned by Microsoft so the game will arrive on the Xbox Series X/S, Xbox One, and PC.

 There were some rumors and leaks that 343 Industries had canceled the release of Halo Infinite on the previous generation of consoles.
-Luckily, a community manager at 343 confined this information was false.
+Luckily, a community manager at 343 confirmed that this information was false.

-Some rumors have suggested that the game will include some form of battle royale mode.
+When it comes to a Battle Royale mode, opinions are split within the community on whether the game should have one.
 With the overwhelming success of titles such as Apex Legends and Call of Duty: Warzone, it wouldn’t be a surprise if 343 opted to create their very own BR.

 Huge Twitch personality Micheal ‘Shroud’ Grzesiek has argued a BR mode may be the perfect feature for Halo to adapt and compete in the modern era of games.
 Recently, Jack ‘CouRage’ Dunlop echoed the same sentiments with a post to Twitter: “If Halo Infinite doesn’t release with a robust and well made Battle Royale game mode, then it will be one of the greatest gaming failures in history.”

-For now, that’s everything we know about Halo Infinite and what it’ll bring to the table in 2021.
+For now, that’s everything we know about Halo Infinite’s release date and what it’ll bring to the table in 2021.
 If any new information, leaks, or announcements are made, we’ll be sure to update this article.